owncloud-archive/documentation/user_manual/pim/contacts.rst

 Hover your cursor on every icon to see what they mean.

-Keeping your addressbook in sync
+Keeping your addressbooks in sync
 --------------------------------

 One of the most important things in any contact app is to keep it in sync.